trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 The audio clips will be assessed by a yes/no-question:

-* Do the clips give a sense of what the podcast sounds like, (as far as you can tell from listening to it)?
+* Does the clip give a sense of what the podcast sounds like, (as far as you can tell from listening to it)?

 ### Evaluation Set for Summarization